TL;DR: Avoid These Interior Budget Mistakes Before Starting Your Home Project

 Quick guide on how to maintain and care for your interior surfaces

-Many homeowners assume modular interiors = cheaper, faster, hassle-free.
-Reality is different.
+Many homeowners assume modular interiors are cheaper, which becomes a costly interior planning mistake later.
 Common misconceptions:

 “Modular will cost less.”
 (Not always true.)